arnicas/analyst-toolbelt-course/week1/Readme.md

 **3 Worksheets to separate your concerns:**

-1. Raw data is just rows and columns.
+1. Raw data is just text rows and columns.
+No colors, no formulas, no merged cells.
 2. Analysis: color, tables, formula referring to data sheet,...
 3. Charts